skanti/browser-renderer-neural-network/README.md

 ## How-To Use

-Just paste link to the file and the browser will render that file automatically:
+Just pase the absolute path of your file in the browser and it will render that file automatically:

 ```localhost:8080/Viewer/[abspath-to-file]```